-Bilkis Bano case: Supreme Court quashes remission granted to 11 convicts by Gujarat government
+Bilkis Bano case: Supreme Court quashes remission to 11 convicts granted by Gujarat government

-The bench held that its 2022 order was secured by suppressing facts and fraud played on the court.
+The government of Maharashtra, where the trial was held, is the appropriate authority to pass such orders, the court ruled.

 The Supreme Court on Monday quashed the Gujarat government order that granted remission to 11 men convicted and sentenced to life imprisonment for gangraping Bilkis Bano and murdering 14 members of her family during the 2002 communal riots in the state, Live Law reported.